 SUMMARY

-IEEE-USA respectfully urge the Commission to issue a declaratory ruling that petitions or application technolog above 95 GHz bepresumptively “a new technology or service” the context of of Section 7 of the Communications Act of 1934, as amended.
-At present there are no FCC service rules thatabove 95 GHz the only use permitted is experimental licenses of long term commercial opportunit Section 7 is dstimulate the innovationcapital research and development necessary for and further the goals of Section 1 of the Communications Act of 1934, as amended.
+IEEE-USA respectfully urge the Commission to issue a declaratory ruling that petitions or applications related to technologies and services in the frequency spectrum above 95 GHz be classified presumptively as “a new technology or service” in the context of the terms of Section 7 of the Communications Act of 1934, as amended.
+Under Section 7, such new technologies or services are entitled to a Commission review shot clock of 12 months and the burden is placed on opponents to show that the new technologies or services are not in the public interest.

+At present there are no FCC service rules that address any applications or services that utilize spectrum above 95 GHz.
+The regulatory consequence of this current limitation is that the only use permitted is with experimental licenses for this portion of the spectrum.
+Such limitation creates major uncertainties which act as a barrier to entry for innovation by precluding private sector capital investment necessary for development of long term commercial opportunities, thus precluding the accrual of public and private benefits to society.

+Clearly, the implication of Section 7 is to eliminate the regulatory uncertainties associated with Commission decisions for new technologies such as those above 95GHz (e.g., misclassification, time delays).
+Eliminating or reducing the consequent barrier to market entry as requested by IEEE-USA will stimulate the innovation and capital investment for research and development necessary for eventual introduction to the commercial marketplace.
+This, in turn will expedite numerous applications using this relatively unused portion of the spectrum and further the goals of Section 1 of the Communications Act of 1934, as amended.

+I. BACKGROUND

+A. IEEE-USA

-I. BACKGROUNDIEEE-USA is unit of the Institute of Electrical and Electronics Engineers, Inc., a transnational engineering society. created in 1973 to support the public policy interests of IEEE the the 205,000 U.S. membersis primarily supported by annual assessment members.
+IEEE-USA is a unit of the Institute of Electrical and Electronics Engineers, Inc., a transnational engineering society.
+It was created in 1973 to support the public policy interests of IEEE and the professional advancement of the 205,000 U.S. members and is primarily supported by annual assessments of its members.

-IEEE-USA's mission as outlined in the IEEE Bylaws is to recommend policies and implement programs specifically intended to serve and benefit the members, the profession, and the public in the United States in appropriate professional areas of economic, ethical, legislative, social and technology policy concern.vision is to serve the IEEE U.S. member best resource for achieving providing an effective voice on policies that promote U.S. prosperity.
+IEEE-USA's mission as outlined in the IEEE Bylaws is to recommend policies and implement programs specifically intended to serve and benefit the members, the profession, and the public in the United States in appropriate professional areas of economic, ethical, legislative, social and technology policy concern.
+Its vision is to serve the IEEE U.S. member as the best resource for achieving professional success and support as well as providing an effective voice on policies that promote U.S. prosperity.

+B. Above 95 GHz Perspectives

-GHz Present Situation
+1. Present Situation

-At present the Table of Allocations extends up to 275 GHz and generally parallels the provisions of the International Telecommunications Union (ITU) above 95 GHz.
+At present the Commission’s Table of Allocations extends up to 275 GHz and generally parallels the provisions of the International Telecommunications Union (ITU) above 95 GHz.
 In almost all bands above 95 GHz Federal Government allocations and Non-Federal Government allocations under FCC jurisdiction are coprimary.
 However, the Commission’s radio service rules end at 95.0 GHz, an upper limit reached on October 16, 2003 in the Report and Order of Docket 02-146.
-While the Commission provides for experimental uses under Part 5 of its rules on any radio frequency, such an experimental abilityaccess market for innovative radio products and service due to the requirements of Sections 5.51, 5.111, and 5.113 that limit Part 5 licenses to valid experiments and prevent normal marketing.
+While the Commission provides for experimental radio uses under Part 5 of its rules on any radio frequency, such an experimental authorization limits the scope and ability to access markets for innovative radio products and services due to the requirements of Sections 5.51, 5.111, and 5.113 that limit Part 5 licenses to valid experiments and prevent normal marketing.